-Team London Bridge response to the Project Summary June 2021
+Team London Bridge submission to GLA GLA ref 2020/6665/S3, Southwark ref 18/AP/4171 January 2022

-- 1. Team London Bridge (TLB) is the Business Improvement District (BID) representing approximately 400 businesses in the area between London Bridge to the west, Tower Bridge to the east, and south towards Bermondsey.
+1. Team London Bridge (TLB) is the Business Improvement District (BID) representing approximately 400 businesses in the area between London Bridge to the west, Tower Bridge to the east, and south towards Bermondsey.
 TLB has a strong remit from businesses since 2015 to deliver the London Bridge Plan.
-Our mission is to ensure London Bridge excels as a leading place for global commerce and continues to develop as a pioneering local centre for enterprise, culture and entertainment. - 2.
-TLB has welcomed the opportunity to inform development of the Vinegar Yard proposals.
+Our mission is to ensure London Bridge excels as a leading place for global commerce and continues to develop as a pioneering local centre for enterprise, culture and entertainment.

+2. TLB has welcomed the opportunity to inform development of the Vinegar Yard proposals.
 We made representations on the site through consultation on the New Southwark Plan (NSP) and in responding to the St Thomas Street East Framework and two previous planning applications in 2018 and 2019.
-We have considered the latest proposals in the context of new and emerging development plan policy in both the New Southwark Plan and London Plan and consistency with our London Bridge Plan. - 3.
-The Vinegar Yard site is highly significant, especially for its contribution to the potential of St Thomas Street and the inclusion of a main arrival point into the area from the tunnels under the railway at the Bermondsey Street/Snowsfields/St Thomas Street junction.
+We have made representations on the scheme as it has been amended through the planning process.
+We have considered the proposals in the context of both the New Southwark Plan and London Plan and consistency with our London Bridge Plan.

+3. The Vinegar Yard site is highly significant, especially for its contribution to the potential of St Thomas Street and the inclusion of a main arrival point into the area from the tunnels under the railway at the Bermondsey Street/Snowsfields/St Thomas Street junction.
 The proposals relate to part of one (NSP53) of a small number of major development sites identified for London Bridge in the emerging Southwark Plan.
 The scale of the development proposed and its relationship to St Thomas Street and other development sites along St Thomas Street is critical.
-To this end we welcome the development of the St Thomas Street East Framework 3.0 (also see point 6) - 4.
-The London Bridge Plan sets out the St Thomas Street Boulevard as a key placeshaping project demanding a 'world-class vision for the street', with an active and vibrant local economy "Revitalised arches and tunnels and a world-class pedestrian-focused pubic realm will ensure that the St Thomas Street Boulevard is a showcase of all that is historic and distinctive about London Bridge".
-It also sets out ambitions for the Low Line. - 5.
-We welcome the opportunity to inform these revised proposals for the Vinegar Yard site.
-There are significant changes from previous planning applications although the proposals feel preliminary and we look forward to being involved in their further development.
-We welcome the potential to strengthen the growing Biomedical innovation cluster in London Bridge and to retain the Warehouse in Fenning Street (points 16&17).
-We believe further work will be needed to match the strong cultural offer in previous plans.
-The reduced area of the public space associated with Vinegar Yard and its impact on pedestrian flows across the area is also significant and further work will be needed to reduce conflicts arising from the servicing arrangements proposed.
+To this end we welcome the development of the St Thomas Street East Framework 3.0.

+4. The London Bridge Plan sets out the St Thomas Street Boulevard as a key placeshaping project - demanding a 'world-class vision for the street', with an active and vibrant local economy - "Revitalised arches and tunnels and a world-class pedestrian-focused pubic realm will ensure that the St Thomas Street Boulevard is a showcase of all that is historic and distinctive about London Bridge".
+It also sets out ambitions for the Low Line.

+5. We welcome the significant changes that have been made to the scheme in relation to previous applications and during its consideration by Southwark Council and GLA.
+We particularly welcome the potential the site now provides to strengthen the growing Biomedical innovation cluster in London Bridge and to retain the Warehouse in Fenning

+Street.
+The most recent changes have helped to define a clearer east west route, increased visibility of the greening on terraces, and provided an improved active frontage.

+6. There are other significant issues which we have raised, including the impact on St Thomas Street, the quality of the reimagined Vinegar Yard (including its role as a servicing route), the cultural offer and the sustainability and greening commitments where we believe further improvements are needed.
+The reduced area of the public space associated with Vinegar Yard and its impact on pedestrian flows across the area is also significant and further work is needed to reduce conflicts arising from the servicing arrangements proposed.